Oregon State Police

 The Oregon State Police Collision Reconstruction Unit (CRU) is a specialized unit responsible for investigating fatal and critical injury collisions on Oregon’s highways.
 The team provides expertise in the documentation, investigation, and analysis of complex motor vehicle crashes and crime scenes.
 They receive specialized training in the use of advanced measuring techniques and small unmanned aircraft systems (sUAS) for on-scene investigations.
 The CRU team includes ACTAR accredited collision reconstructionists and technical collision investigators deployed across the state.

-The operator of the Ford (Crafard) was declared deceased at the scene.
+The operator of the Dodge (Torres) was declared deceased at the scene.

-A passenger of the Ford, Carol Ann Workman (78) of Maupin, suffered reported minor injuries and was transported to an area hospital.
+The operator of the Kenworth (Cruz Aguilar) suffered reportedly minor injuries and was transported to an area medical center.

-OSP was assisted by the Juniper Flat Rural Fire District, Wasco County Sheriff's Office, and ODOT.
+OSP was assisted by the Deschutes County Sheriff's Office, Sunriver Fire, Alfalfa Fire, La Pine Fire, and ODOT.

 # # #